Is a Serum Herpes Simplex Antibodies Test?

 and blisters near the mouth and on the face.
 It’s spread through kissing or

 sharing drinking glasses and utensils with an infected person.
 HSV-2 is typically

 responsible for causing genital herpes.
-It’s transmitted through unprotected sexual
+It’s generally transmitted through sexual

 contact.
-HSV-1 and HSV-2 don’t always cause symptoms.
-People may not know they’re
+HSV-1 and HSV-2 don’t always cause symptoms, and people may not know they’re

 The serum herpes simplex antibodies test doesn’t actually check

 for the HSV infection itself.
 However, it can determine whether someone has antibodies

 to the virus.
 Antibodies are

 special proteins that the body uses to defend itself against invading organisms

 such as bacteria, viruses, and fungi.
 This means that most people who have been